William Faulkner: Trip to the North and early writings

 In 1918, Faulkner's surname changed from "Falkner" to "Faulkner".
 According to one story, a careless typesetter made an error.
 When the misprint appeared on the title page of his first book, Faulkner was asked whether he wanted the change.
 He supposedly replied, "Either way suits me."
+His 1918 Attestation Papers for the RAF (C) note his name as "Faulkner".
 In adolescence, Faulkner began writing poetry almost exclusively.
 He did not write his first novel until 1925.
 His literary influences are deep and wide.
 He once stated that he modeled his early writing on the Romantic era in late 18th- and early 19th-century England.

 He attended the University of Mississippi, enrolling in 1919, studying for three semesters before dropping out in November 1920.
 Faulkner joined the Sigma Alpha Epsilon fraternity, and pursued his dream to become a writer.
 He skipped classes often and received a "D" grade in English.
 However, some of his poems were published in campus publications.
 In 1922, his poem "Portrait" was published in the New Orleans literary magazine Double Dealer.
 The magazine published his "New Orleans" short story collection three years later.
 After dropping out, he took a series of odd jobs: at a New York City bookstore, as a carpenter in Oxford, and as the Ole Miss postmaster.
 He resigned from the post office with the declaration: "I will be damned if I propose to be at the beck and call of every itinerant scoundrel who has two cents to invest in a postage stamp."